-1.18 Managing children with allergies, or who are sick or infectious (Including reporting notifiable diseases)
+1.18 Managing children with allergies, or who are sick or infectious

+(Including reporting notifiable diseases)

-Policy statement for St Joseph's Pre-school
+Policy statement for St Joseph's Out of School Club

 We provide care for healthy children and promote health through identifying allergies and preventing contact with the allergenic substance and through preventing cross infection of viruses and bacterial infections.
+For information in relation to Covid-19 please refer to the Covid-19 Action plan and Risk assessment (these are live documents and are available on request).